-* or on the authoritative name server, if your domain is a CNAME setup (Full setup versus Partial CNAME setup) Note that if the record exists on the authoritative nameserver but not in your Cloudflare account DNS settings, another kind of error appears: Error 1001 DNS resolution error.
+If records already exist on a non-Cloudflare authoritative nameserver but not in your Cloudflare DNS settings, another type of error appears: Error 1001 DNS resolution error.

 Although it rarely happens, the nameserver queried (or more precisely, the resolver in the requesting machine) might fail to resolve a DNS record to a valid IP address.
 This issue is unrelated to Cloudflare.
 You can try reloading the page after a short wait to see if the problem goes away.
 Contact your host provider for additional help.